Adam8eifert/project_infinit/readme.md

 ## 🔄 Pipeline Steps

 1. **Data Collection**
-   - Scrape articles from configured sources
+   - Scrape articles from configured RSS feeds and APIs
+   - Collect posts from Reddit and X (Twitter)
    - Extract text from PDFs
    - Convert XLSX files to CSV